Capitalism: A Creation Story

 The great separation

-The first expression of modern science came to the rescue.
+The first expression of modern science fully supported this idea of a strict hierarchy between God, man, and nature.
 For Francis Bacon (1561-1626)—the Englishman celebrated as the “father of modern science”—nature should be seen not as a mother but as a “common harlot” whom man must subjugate.
 “Nature must be ‘bound into service’ and made into a ‘slave,’ ‘forced out of her natural state and squeezed and moulded’ for human ends.”
-The French philosopher René Descartes (1596-1650) justified this position by asserting that natural phenomena can be understood clearly and distinctly only if they are considered mechanical interactions.

 The body as “raw material”